Semantan MRT station: MRT Feeder Bus Services

-With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with the Solaris Dutamas and Kuala Lumpur High Court area in Jalan Tuanku Abdul Halim (Jalan Duta).
+With the opening of the Kajang Line, feeder buses also began operating, linking the station with the Solaris Dutamas and Kuala Lumpur High Court areas in Jalan Tuanku Abdul Halim (Jalan Duta).
 The feeder buses operate from the station's feeder bus stops adjacent to the station at the Jalan Dungun entrance (Entrance B) of the station.

-With the closure of Entrance B for the Pusat Bandar Damansara station, bus routes T818, T819, T820 and T852 will operate from this station until further notice.
+With the closure of Entrance B of the station, bus routes T818, T819, T820 and T852 will operate from this station until further notice.